setvir/sorantoki-resources/README.md

 1. Give appropriate credit:
    `Sorantoki Lexicon © 20XX Sorantoki Project, licensed under CC-BY 4.0`
    (replace 20XX with the year shown in the file header).
-2. Provide a link to https://sorantoki.org and to this licence.
+2. Provide a link to [https://sorantoki.org](https://github.com/sorantoki/) and to this licence.
 3. License your derivative under CC-BY 4.0 (or later).

 **Additional restriction on the *canonical* copy:**
-The official files hosted at https://github.com/sorantoki/sorantoki/tree/main/dictionary must remain freely accessible and may not be placed behind a pay-wall.
+The official files hosted at https://github.com/sorantoki/ must remain freely accessible and may not be placed behind a pay-wall.
 This restriction does **not** apply to derivative works you create.

 ---

 ## 4. Governance Documents
-**Scope:** all files located in `/governance/*.md` (Bootstrap Protocol, Governance Charter, etc.).

 **Licence:** CC0 1.0 Universal – public domain dedication.
 No attribution is legally required, but citing the source is appreciated.